aws/amazon-ecs-cni-plugins/plugins/ipam/README.md

 ## Overview

-ECS-Ipam plugin will construct the IP, Gateway, Routes as a struct which will be used by the bridge plugin to configure the bridge and veth pair in container network namespace.
+Ipam plugin will construct the IP, Gateway, Routes as a struct which will be used by the bridge plugin to configure the bridge and veth pair in container network namespace.
 Example of this configuration looks like:
 ```
 {
 		"ipam": {